datathings/greycat-bench/simple-nested/README.md

 GreyCat version is 6 (beta).

-The memory cache is set to 5GB and the maximum disk size to 5GB.
+For 0.1, 1 and 10M transactions, the memory cache is set to 5GB and the maximum disk size to 5GB.
-This totals to about 10GB of RAM allocated (virtual).
+This totals to about 10GB of RAM allocated (virtual, about 5GB resident).
 Decreasing the cache memory delays the execution a little, yet completes successfully: for example: a 500MB cache decreases speed by about 10% for both insert and query.

+For 11,000M transactions (11 billions), memory and storage respectively set to 20GB and 500GB (21GB resident).